Attention! All services and assistance of UNHCR and its partners are free of charge!

 2. How can I report sexual exploitation and abuse? ⬇️

-You can report any misconduct by humanitarians including sexual exploitation and abuse directly to any UNHCR or partner staff, by calling the UNHCR Lebanon National Call Center at 📞04726111 or by writing to 📧[email protected].
+You can report any misconduct by humanitarians including sexual exploitation and abuse directly to any UNHCR or partner staff, by calling the UNHCR Lebanon National Call Center at 📞04726111 or by contacting through 🗎 the Online Contact Form.
 You can also reach out to someone you trust in your community such as Outreach Volunteers.

 You can also write to the UNHCR Inspector General Office directly: